 The Financial Industry Regulatory Authority (FINRA) allows broker-dealers to put a hold of up to 15 days on the disbursement of funds from seniors’ accounts if they believe that an individual is being financially exploited.
 Another recent attempt to prevent elder abuse is “trust contact” forms.
 Firms are now required to ask their retail clients to provide the name and trusted contact and provide information for a person who can be contacted in the event of suspected financial exploitation.

 The 2018 Senior Safe Act protects brokers and their firms from liability when reporting possible exploitation to the authorities.
 This federal law protects covered investment professionals from liability where that person reports on the potential exploitation of a senior (defined as not younger than 65 years) to a covered agency.
 The immunity established by the Senior Safe Act is provided on the condition that (1) certain employees receive training on how to identify and report exploitative activity against seniors before making a report, and (2) reports of suspected exploitation are made “in good faith” and “with reasonable care.”

-To help advisors detect elder financial abuse, the Securities Industry and Financial Markets Association (“SIFMA”) released a senior investor protection tool kit which helps financial professionals detect the signs of undue influence, power of attorney abuse and other fraud.
+To help advisors detect elder financial abuse, the Securities Industry and Financial Markets Association (“SIFMA”) released a senior investor protection tool kit that helps financial professionals detect the signs of undue influence, power of attorney abuse, and other fraud.

 You can Protect Elderly or Vulnerable Family Members

 These regulatory protections are helpful to prevent and detect fraud, but there are additional steps elder investors can make to protect themselves and their loved ones.

 Create a durable power of attorney.
 A durable power of attorney allows the investor to assign someone to oversee their finances in the event they’re incapacitated.

 Create a revocable trust.
 A revocable trust can be established so that in the event of incapacity a co-trustee can help pay bills and protect assets.